Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 |---|---|---|

-| Playwright | Browser-automation framework | Provides Chromium binary |
+| Playwright | Browser automation framework | Provides Chromium binary |

-| Chromium | Headless browser | ARM64-compatible build |
+| Chromium | Headless browser | ARM64 compatible version |

-| CDP (Chrome DevTools Protocol) | Browser-debugging protocol | OpenClaw controls the browser through it |
+| CDP (Chrome DevTools Protocol) | Browser debugging protocol | OpenClaw controls the browser through this |

-Complete Setup Steps
+Complete Configuration Steps

 1. Install Playwright Chromium